 Standards and precautions should be at the highest level at all times.
 Patients can have a transmissible infectious condition and in dentistry, saliva is considered a potentially infectious material that often contains blood, secretions and excretions.

 Golden Staph can kill almost 20% of its carriers according to Peter Collington, a physician and microbiologist at the Australian National University*.
-Last year there were more than 500 Golden Staph infections across 46 NSW hospitals.
+In 2017 there were more than 500 Golden Staph infections across 46 NSW hospitals.

 The way MRSA can be transmitted is through: